jump-dev/MathOptInterface.jl/docs/src/tutorials/example.md

 # Solving a problem using MathOptInterface

-In this example, we want to solve a binary-constrained knapsack problem:
+In this tutorial we demonstrate how to use MathOptInterface to solve the binary-constrained knapsack problem:
 ```math
 \begin{aligned}
 \max \; & c^\top x       \\